caxanga334/NavBot/docs/UPDATING.md

 * gamedata

 Always replace files in `scripting` if you're using NavBot's Sourcepawn API.
 The `configs` folder can be skipped but recommended to also update.
-Most NavBot config files supports the `.custom` suffix to prevent
+Most NavBot config files supports the `.custom` suffix to prevent updates from overwriting your custom configs.